EnerSys (NYSE:ENS) Issues Q1 2023 Earnings Guidance

-EnerSys (NYSE:ENS – Get Rating) updated its first quarter 2023 earnings guidance on Wednesday.
+EnerSys (NYSE:ENS – Get Rating) issued an update on its first quarter 2023 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $1.10-$1.20 for the period, compared to the consensus EPS estimate of $1.20.
 The company issued revenue guidance of -.

+EnerSys (NYSE:ENS – Get Rating) last announced its earnings results on Wednesday, May 25th.
+The industrial products company reported $1.20 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.15 by $0.05.
+EnerSys had a net margin of 4.29% and a return on equity of 12.44%.
+The company had revenue of $907.00 million during the quarter, compared to analyst estimates of $872.18 million.
+During the same period in the previous year, the business earned $1.30 earnings per share.
+The firm’s quarterly revenue was up 11.5% compared to the same quarter last year.
+Sell-side analysts predict that EnerSys will post 5.34 earnings per share for the current year.

-Several analysts have commented on the stock.
-Zacks Investment Research cut shares of EnerSys from a hold rating to a sell rating and set a $74.00 price objective for the company. in a research note on Monday, February 14th.
-StockNews.com assumed coverage on shares of EnerSys in a research note on Thursday, March 31st.
-They set a buy rating for the company.
-One investment analyst has rated the stock with a sell rating and three have given a buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of Buy and an average target price of $96.33.
+Several brokerages recently issued reports on ENS.
+StockNews.com began coverage on shares of EnerSys in a research report on Thursday, March 31st.
+They issued a buy rating for the company.
+Zacks Investment Research lowered shares of EnerSys from a hold rating to a sell rating and set a $74.00 price target for the company. in a research report on Monday, February 14th.
+Finally, Oppenheimer cut their price target on shares of EnerSys from $88.00 to $80.00 and set an outperform rating for the company in a research report on Friday, May 27th.
+One investment analyst has rated the stock with a sell rating and three have given a buy rating to the stock.
+Based on data from MarketBeat, the company currently has an average rating of Buy and a consensus price target of $93.00.

+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Jane Street Group LLC boosted its holdings in shares of EnerSys by 34.9% during the first quarter.
+Jane Street Group LLC now owns 15,586 shares of the industrial products company’s stock worth $1,162,000 after purchasing an additional 4,031 shares during the period.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS boosted its holdings in shares of EnerSys by 8.8% during the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 15,118 shares of the industrial products company’s stock worth $1,127,000 after purchasing an additional 1,229 shares during the period.
+LPL Financial LLC boosted its holdings in shares of EnerSys by 15.2% during the fourth quarter.
+LPL Financial LLC now owns 10,335 shares of the industrial products company’s stock worth $817,000 after purchasing an additional 1,362 shares during the period.
+Bank of Montreal Can boosted its holdings in shares of EnerSys by 12.9% during the first quarter.
+Bank of Montreal Can now owns 10,670 shares of the industrial products company’s stock worth $812,000 after purchasing an additional 1,221 shares during the period.
+Finally, Sei Investments Co. boosted its holdings in shares of EnerSys by 7.3% during the fourth quarter.
+Sei Investments Co. now owns 8,580 shares of the industrial products company’s stock worth $677,000 after purchasing an additional 587 shares during the period.
+Institutional investors and hedge funds own 97.03% of the company’s stock.

 EnerSys provides various stored energy solutions for industrial applications worldwide.
 It operates in three segments: Energy Systems, Motive Power, and Specialty.
 The company offers uninterruptible power systems applications for computer and computer-controlled systems, as well as telecommunications systems; switchgear and electrical control systems used in industrial facilities and electric utilities, large-scale energy storage, and energy pipelines; integrated power solutions and services to broadband, telecom, renewable, and industrial customers; and thermally managed cabinets and enclosures for electronic equipment and batteries.